dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 *Note*

-Adding animated nodes as children to the AnimationPlayer node is not required.
-However, it is a nice way of distinguishing animated parts from non-animated parts in the Scene Tree.
+Adding animated nodes as children to the AnimationPlayer node is not required, but it is a nice way of distinguishing animated parts from non-animated parts in the Scene Tree.

 ---